Skip to content

 What is Hreflang Tag?

-Hreflang Tag is an HTML attribute that tells search engines which version of a webpage to show to users in different languages or geographic regions.
-It helps prevent duplicate content issues when the same content exists in multiple language or regional versions.
+Hreflang Tag is an HTML attribute that tells search engines which language and regional version of a webpage to show users based on their location and language settings.
+Hreflang Tags help websites with multiple language or country-specific pages avoid duplicate content issues and ensure the correct version appears in search results for each audience.

 Quick Facts About Hreflang Tag